 Exodus 12:12 LSB

 In Exodus 11 and 12, God gave explicit instructions for the first Passover: the Hebrews were to put the blood of a slain, unblemished male lamb on the two doorposts and lintel of their homes.

-Now it came about at midnight that the LORD struck all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the dungeon, and all the firstborn of cattle.
+Now it happened at midnight that Yahweh struck all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the dungeon, and all the firstborn of cattle.

 The Passover lamb anticipated the Lamb of God.
 The Passover lamb was slain so that God would pass over the people of a house marked with blood and not visit them with a judgment of death.
 This week we remember the death of the Lord Jesus for His people and celebrate His Resurrection.
 God passes over those who believe in His Son and does not visit us with the judgment we deserve for our sins because Jesus Christ, our Passover Lamb, was slain for us.

 On the next day, he saw Jesus coming to him and said, “Behold, the Lamb of God who takes away the sin of the world!”